davidtucker/core/README.md

 }
 ```

 I think with BabelJS and PostCSS you can implement ideas faster than with Typescript and Angular.
 The tooling, the developer experience around BabelJS and PostCSS is simply more easier and the community has much more experience with these two tools.
-You wouuld have more devs who might work on this project.
+You would have more devs who might work on this project.

 These are just two examples (see above code examples) what i already implemented with app-decorators and would like to port to Pregular.

-Maybe we can make a bridge between Pregular and Angular just like BabelJS and TC39 do.
+Maybe we can 'build a bridge' between Pregular and Angular just like BabelJS and TC39 do.

 ### And what about AI-Based which you can see at the top of the github repo?

 I don't want to talk about that yet but when the time comes, you will be the first to know but in short, it follows a different approach like [guess-js](https://github.com/guess-js/guess).
-The fetching of the files (HTML, CSS and Javascript) per Component by the Browser is much more fragmented and clustered.
+The fetching of the files (HTML, CSS and Javascript) per Component by the Browser is much more fragmented or/and clustered.
 Interaction such as Events (Click, Hove) are also considered.

 The only thing in common with guess-js is that the evaluation is done by an AI.

 ### Conclusion

 This is not a design document.
 These are just my thoughts on how I imagine Pregular to be.
 Design documents follow as soon as they are worked out.
 Of course you are welcome to participate in this project.
-I would be happy about it.<br><br>
+I would be happy about it.<br>

 ## Pregular Features